harsh204016/SCRAPIE/README.md

 * Create a virtual environment locally using `python -m venv environment_name` and activate it using `environment_name\Scripts\activate`

-* After activating the virtual environment, run `python -m pip install -r requirements.txt` in the terminal.
+* After activating the virtual environment, run `python -m pip install -r requirements.txt` in the terminal, it will install all dependencies.

 Once these steps are complete, go ahead and run `python app.py` This will run the application on the localhost port.
 Navigate to the web page and explore the enjoyable Web Application.